-Governorship elections are due to take place in Anambra State on November 6 2021.
-Vehicle movement within the state will be restricted and travel into and out of the State prevented during the election.
-There is often a heightened risk of violence around elections.
+Governorship elections took place in Anambra State on November 6 2021.
+Vehicle movement within the state was restricted and travel into and out of the State prevented during the election.
+There was often a heightened risk of violence around elections.
 You should monitor local media for updates, and follow any instructions from local police and security forces.

 5 November, 2021